Onvi raises $6m to supercharge growth

 Press Release | 30 March, 2021

-London-based mobile Order & Pay platform, Onvi, has raised $6m in a pre-Series A led by West Hill Capital, with sights set on closing a Series A this spring
+London-based mobile Order and Pay platform, Onvi, has raised $6m in a pre-Series A led by West Hill Capital, with sights set on closing a Series A this spring

 Entering the market long before the pandemic hit, Onvi was at the forefront of delivering digital menus in restaurants, bars and cafés via web-apps.
 In doing so, Onvi proved the industry demand for mobile ordering, and was quick to sign hundreds of hospitality venues, including enterprise brands such as Pho, Boxpark and Urban Pubs & Bars.
 The latest raise will be invested in accelerating the development of its data-driven product offering, while growing its UK market share and building on early success in the US.